rbmanez/Prosper-IT-Consulting-Internship/README.md

 # Live Pojects

 The Live Projects are made up of four sprints that lasts 2 weeks each.
 We get to work with a team of fellow developers to enhance an active software project.
 This allows us to apply the programming skills we learned on practical assignments that mirror actual software development projects while gaining experience working on a software development team.

-The four live projects are composed of a Python Live Project, C# Live Project, Front End Live Project, and Back End Live Project.
+#### Live Projects
+- Python Live Project
+- C# Live Project
+- Front End Live Project
+- Back End Live Project.

 #### General Process